-The mission of the Fiscal and Economic Research Center (FERC) is to tap into University of Wisconsin-Whitewater faculty expertise and provide outreach services to members of of the regional community.
-In achieving this mission, FERC provides high-caliber students with the opportunity to work closely with faculty experts in applying concepts and theories to practical, real-world cases.
-Practical project-based work not only enhances students' educational experience, but it also maximizes their value to future employers by providing them with an economic tool-set applicable in modern firms.
+The mission of the Fiscal and Economic Research Center (FERC) is to tap into the University of Wisconsin-Whitewater faculty expertise and provide outreach services to members of the regional community.
+In achieving this mission, FERC provides highcaliber students with the opportunity to work closely with faculty experts in applying concepts and theories to practical, real-world cases.
+Practical project-based work not only enhances students' educational experience but also maximizes their value to future employers by providing them with an economic tool-set applicable in modern firms.

 The FERC's services include, but are not limited to, the following areas:

 FERC is a self-sustaining center that is supported by fees generated by individual projects and grants.

 Dr. Kashian is the Director of the FERC and a Professor of Economics at the University of Wisconsin Whitewater.
 His work in applied economics has been published in practitioner and peer-reviewed academic journals.
 He focuses on the positive economic impact of managing the environment for economic contributions while considering the environment.
 His research has explored the relationship between different economic activities, including Tax Incremental Finance, and has integrated supply chain and input/output analysis for economic impact calculations.
 Dr. Kashian holds a BA from the University of Wisconsin-Madison, an MS in Urban Studies from Cleveland State University, and a PhD from the University of Wisconsin-Milwaukee.